denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

-Make note of the object-oriented vocabulary in the above passage that does note quite refer to the object.
-When Lubbock uses words like "form," "book," "shape," and "design" or when he refers to "grasping," "holding," and "keeping the book motionless," he seem to refer to these concepts metaphorically as in holding, grasping, and keeping the book before the mind's eye.
+Note the use of the object-oriented vocabulary in the above passage in a way that does note quite refer to objects.
+When Lubbock uses words like "form," "book," "shape," and "design" or when he refers to "grasping," "holding," and "keeping the book motionless," he refers to these concepts metaphorically as in holding, grasping, and keeping the thing before the mind's eye.
 The book continually escapes the reader's mental not physical grasp.
+Nor do his books, forms, shapes, and designs refer to the outward, material aspects of the literary artifact.
+These are again mental constructions, not physical.

-Our ability to understand the novel as a form is hampered by our unfamiliarity with its "technical aspects," Lubbock writes [@lubbock_craft_1921, 272].
-Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
-They exist at a time and at a place limited to their physical dimensions.
-By contrast, the narrative unfolds in time.
-The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
-Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
-Meaning making of this sort involves reading past the linguistic minutiae to construct a synthetic literary whole.
+Our unfamiliarity with what Lubbock calls the novel's "technical aspects" thereby hampers our ability to understand how it comes present itself to the mind in its entirety [@lubbock_craft_1921, 272].
+We grasp other more plastic art forms like sculpture or painting whole and at once.
+They exist at a time and place limited to their physical dimensions.
+Narratives unfold in time, by contrast.
+To perceive a book critically, we must abstract from the physical object and extend it past immediate perception.
+Meaning making of this sort involves also reading past the linguistic minutiae to construct a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
-To read in this mode is to deny the book its materiality.
-To read the novel for pleasure is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
-And to forget the book as an object of art is necessarily to forget it also as an object.
-Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, is precisely the opposite of what is normally meant by objectification.
-Reading is a retreat from materiality.
-The book is a retreat also from the material realities of the reader's immediate context, an escape into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

-Unlike the lay reader who escapes into the novel's pleasurable details, the critic is to engage with the novel as completed whole, accessible to the mind only after the reading is finished.
-Lubbock writes that "far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-But the image of the novel is also no longer equivalent to its physical manifestation.
-The literary object is reassembled in the mind, as an idea.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock calls the reader's attention to the technology or craft of such literary such construction.
+To read in this mode is precisely to deny the book its materiality.
+When reading for pleasure, lay readers lose themselves in the in the elements of narrative immediately available for observation.
+To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
+By object of art he means the transcendent idea of the novel as opposed to the object itself.
+To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
+The critic engages the completed idea of the novel, accessible to the mind only after the reading is finished.
+He writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].

+Critical reading in this sense entails an account of the transformation, from things to ideas: from words and sentences to stories, novels, and verse.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock evokes the reader's attention to the technology or craft of such literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919;
-@lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
-"The author of the book
-was a craftsman," he concludes.
+"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
+"The author of the book was a craftsman," he concludes.
 It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
 Lubbock's usage of an object-oriented vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and the book itself---disappear.
 But viewed up close, the technical particulates also obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

 ### 2.2 Thought Experiment I